 Suffolk pushes $390M in spending for sewer expansion

-Three proposed ballot measures would authorize $390 million in spending to connect about 7,000 more homes to the Southwest Sewer District and create a new district in the Mastic and Shirley area.
+Voters would be asked to authorize $390 million in spending to connect 7,000 homes to sewers in Babylon Town, Great River in Islip and the Mastic and Shirley area.

-A proposal for Suffolk County's largest sewer expansion in decades that could go before voters this January calls for $390 million in spending to improve water quality, boost economic development and protect against storm surges.
+A proposal for Suffolk County’s largest sewer expansion in decades that could go before voters this January calls for $390 million in federal and state spending to improve water quality, boost economic development and protect against storm surges.

 But the plan also would cost property owners along the South Shore hundreds of dollars a year.

-Three proposed ballot measures would authorize the spending to connect about 7,000 more homes to the Southwest Sewer District in Babylon Town and Great River in Islip, and create a new sewer district and treatment plant in the Mastic and Shirley area.
+Three proposed ballot measures would authorize the spending to connect about 7,000 homes to sewers by expanding the Southwest Sewer District in Babylon Town and Great River in Islip and creating a new sewer district and treatment plant in the Mastic and Shirley area.

+Construction and planning costs would be covered by $373.6 million in state and federal grant money and a $16.4 million state loan.
 The state and federal money was announced by Suffolk County and Gov. Andrew M. Cuomo in 2015 to improve coastal resiliency in the wake of superstorm Sandy.
+Suffolk County doesn’t plan to spend any money on the projects, officials said.

-The push for the ballot measures intensified in July, when the state agreed to convert $60 million of the funding from loans into grants, reducing the amount residents will have to pay back.
+The push for the ballot measures intensified in July, when the state agreed to convert $60 million of the funding from loans to grants, reducing the amount residents will have to pay back.

 Backers say the new sewer hookups will reduce seepage of nitrogen from in-ground septic tanks into bays and rivers, which can damage wetlands that serve as protection from storm surges.